Azure/portaldocs/portal-sdk/generated/design-patterns-page-forms.md

 Summary of buttons and corresponding behaviors:

-* "Save" – validate fields and either show invalid fields indication or save the changes and close the form
+* "Save" – validate fields and either show invalid fields indication or save the changes and close the dialog
-* "Cancel" – close the form without performing validation
+* "Cancel" – close the dialog without performing validation
-* "\<same as action\>" – validate fields and either show invalid fields indication or perform the action and close the form
+* "\<same as action\>" – validate fields and either show invalid fields indication or perform the action and close the dialog
 * "Apply" – validate fields and either show invalid fields indication or save the changes and remain on the same form
 * "Discard changes" – discard the changes and remain on the same form
 * "Close" - prompt user to save or discard the changes and close the form